DegreeBachelor of Science in Nursing

 Credits Needed ABSN

 The University of New England values academic integrity in all aspects of the educational experience.
 Academic dishonesty in any form undermines this standard and devalues the original contributions of others.
 It is the responsibility of all members of the university community to actively uphold the integrity of the academy; failure to act, for any reason, is not acceptable.

-Charges of academic dishonesty will be reviewed by the dean of the appropriate College and, if upheld, will result at minimum in a failing grade on the assignment and a maximum of dismissal from the University of New England.
+Charges of academic dishonesty will be reviewed by the program director and dean of the appropriate College and, if upheld, will result at minimum of a failing grade on the assignment and a maximum of dismissal from the University of New England.
 Academic dishonesty includes, but is not limited to the following:

 Cheating, copying, or the offering or receiving of unauthorized assistance or information.

 Fabrication or falsification of data, results, or sources for papers or reports.